ELRabito/CHVD-Exile-Updated/README.md

 Other: If you want to remove the Exile part and use it without Exile just remove/replace the lines with the ExileClient_gui_toaster_addTemplateToast calls inside fn_keyDown & fn_keyDownTerrain.
 These are only for the Exile Info toast if you use the CHVD keybinds to change viewdistance/terrain grid as seen in the screenshot.
+If you use Infistar add the IDD 2900 to your allowedIDDs inside EXILE_AHAT_CONFIG.

 1 - https://github.com/ELRabito/CHVD-Exile-Updated/blob/main/CHVD/fn_keyDown.sqf#L59C1-L59C3